naltun/unix-notes/networking/dns.md

 HTTP/2 200
 ```

-In the first line, we use `curl` to grab the response header from requesting the index page for DuckDuckGo,
+In the first line, we use `curl` to request the index page for DuckDuckGo and grab the response header,
 and then we use `awk` to print the HTTP status.
 In the second, we use `dig +short` to grab the IP address,
 and then we use that instead of the domain name.
 Notice that we get `200` (e.g. `OK`) in both responses.